 The situation at Intabazwe was reported to be calm, but tense, on Tuesday afternoon.

 Wrensch said the arrests on Tuesday occurred after pupils threw stones at police.
+A stun grenade was used to disperse the group.

 A scheduled meeting between the leaders of the Greater Harrismith Concern Group, which is unhappy with service delivery in the Harrismith area, and the Maluti-A-Phofung Municipality did not take place on Tuesday.